arcann-chem/arcann_training/README.md

 ## Initialization

-Now that you have decided the subsystems that you want to train your NNP on and prepared all the required files you can initialize the `deepmd_iterative_py` procedure by running:
+Now that you have decided the subsystems that you want to train your NNP on and prepared all the required files you can initialize the `deepmd_iterative_py` procedure by running (from the $WORK_DIR folder):
 ```
 python -m deepmd_iterative initialization start
 ```